 Inspired by Steve Gray's article published on INMA website: "Predictive analytics: the next media disruption tool" I want to share my thoughts on this.

-I believe that many media companies struggle in their digital business because of giving out to 3rd parties the most valuable asset - their audience data.
-Tens or sometime almost a hundred advertising scripts publishers use to monetize their content pull out this data.
-Also, publishers tend to use many analytic tools, but they don't allow to collect and use first party data to build new business models, often based on that predictive analytics.
+I believe that many media companies struggle in their digital business because they give out their most valuable asset - their audience data - to third parties.
+Tens (or sometimes up to a hundred!) advertising scripts publishers use to monetize their content pull out this data and ship it off.
+Additionally, publishers tend to use many analytic tools, but they don't allow collection and use first party data to build new business models, often based on those predictive analytics.

-Reversing this situation by implementing the right data platforms as the biggest players like FT, Guardian, NYT, Washington Post did is the first step.
-Then, we are able leverage the asset we have and build value around it.
+Reversing this situation by implementing the right data platforms as the biggest players like the FT, Guardian, NYT, and Washington Post did is the first step.
+Afterwards, publishers are able to leverage the assets they have and build value around them.
 The automotive and real-estate ideas mentioned in the article look very promising.

-- use raw data to build custom metrics and performance indicators for your teams (content, product, sales, etc.) and use predictive analytics models to predict if goal will be accomplished
+- use raw data to build custom metrics and performance indicators for your teams (content, product, sales, etc.) and use predictive analytics models to predict if these goals will be accomplished

-- predict how content will perform based on early signals, especially what would go viral
+- predict how content will perform based on early signals, especially what content might go viral

 - build scoring models for subscribers to predict churn